kevindelord/kevindelord.github.io/_posts/2016-03-29-upload-to-itunesconnect.md

 - The **.ipa binary** previously generated.
 - The **.dSYM.zip** file related to the binary.

-Once you have both files, please see how you can [manually upload a new app version to hockey](TODO) (:construction_worker:).
+Once you have both files, please see how you can [manually upload a new app version to hockey](/2016/04/19/integrate-hockey).

 ### Find the dSYM file